eventhorizontelescope/docker-recipes/eat/README.md

 data calibration for the [Event Horizon Telescope (EHT)](https://eventhorizontelescope.org/)'s observations.

-Because AstroContainers are based on AstroContainers, which is based on Project Laniakea, one can simply run this Docker image as a Laniakea subcommand.
+Because EHT Containers are based on AstroContainers, which is based on Project Laniakea, one can simply run this Docker image as a Laniakea subcommand.
 That is,

     l6a eat [args]